What’s Public Health Got To Do With… Healthy Aging?

 Bottom line: public health roles are expanding to incorporate the needs of older adults and as they do, caregivers must be included in these systems of care and support.

-TFAH’s monthly AFPHS training on July 15 will focus on caregiving as a public health issue.
-Register today to learn from experts at the National Alliance for Caregiving and Best Practice Caregiving.
+Watch TFAH’s AFPHS training on July 15, Caregiving as a Public Health Priority to learn more about caregiving from experts at the National Alliance for Caregiving and Best Practice Caregiving.